pete04h3/laravel-ecommerce-template/README.md

 docker-compose exec app php artisan db:seed
 ---------------------------------------------------------------------
 ```
-# If there is no errors you should now be able to see your project
-The app can be accessed at [http://laravel.ecommerce-template.io/](http://laravel.ecommerce-template.io/).

 ## Full setup guide can be found here:
 [Docker, nginx, mysql, laravel setup](https://www.howtoforge.com/dockerizing-laravel-with-nginx-mysql-and-docker-compose/amp/?fbclid=IwAR3Wwim2FvEjGqMp6m3xd63Z1wXJQwRTPocflFuZR7ieK7E-n2PjRp1BUkA)
 ----------

 # Code overview

-## Dependencies

-- [jwt-auth](https://github.com/tymondesigns/jwt-auth) - For authentication using JSON Web Tokens
-- [laravel-cors](https://github.com/barryvdh/laravel-cors) - For handling Cross-Origin Resource Sharing (CORS)

 ## Folders